Note: This article is an amalgam of two separate articles originally published in 2010 and 2011 respectively.

 It also touched on some commitments I would have to make, such as a time commitment, and a commitment to be “mouldable”.

 I was then given a brief description of the various levels of coaching available, and the dollar values attached to them.
-I was told that based on my interviews, it did seem like I would be a good candidate for coaching, and that my application would now be forwarded to the enrolment director.
-I was put on hold for a minute or two, and when the interviewer returned he told me that my application had been accepted for final approval by said enrolment director, and that he was tied up with someone else right now, but that he would be able to call me within a few minutes.
+I was told that based on my interviews, it did seem like I would be a good candidate for coaching, and that my application would now be forwarded to the enrollment director.
+I was put on hold for a minute or two, and when the interviewer returned he told me that my application had been accepted for final approval by said enrollment director, and that he was tied up with someone else right now, but that he would be able to call me within a few minutes.
 I was asked to make a list of three weaknesses and three strengths during that time, as well as to explain my sense of urgency for making changes in my life.

-I made those lists, and as promised the enrolment director called me back.
+I made those lists, and as promised the enrollment director called me back.
 I can’t resist mentioning just how dramatically similar he sounded to the other man who had conducted the first two interview portions, enough so that I was questioning in the back of my mind if it really wasn’t the same person.
 I’m not saying it was, but you know, it might have been…

 Anyway, he once again reiterated everything I had said in my interviews, once again prodded me to confirm that I believed I would benefit from this and that I was ready to invest in myself, once again described the various levels of coaching and the cost ranges attached to them (which were, oddly, more expensive now that in the previous interview), and then asked me to choose a level of service ranging from aggressive at the top end to conservative at the low-end.
 I plainly stated my objections to using my credit cards to finance something as uncertain as life coaching, and was reassured that this was my negative programming talking, and that I needn’t worry because as I changed my inner world, my outer world would take care of itself.
 Nevertheless I told him I would choose the conservative level.
 After some more attempts and convincing me to go higher, I was then presented with a scheme in which the Miracles Coaching program would front me an even greater enough of money over and above what I was charging to me credit cards, which I would then pay back through monthly payments made via, you guessed it, my credit card.